lhoenig/clifu/README.md

 `./fu sed`

-Will query commandlinefu.com for all commands matching "sed" and show the results in a curses menu.
+Will query commandlinefu.com for commands (at this time only the first 25) matching "sed" and show the results in a curses menu.
 Press left or right to toggle between description and command preview, enter to select and print the full command.